Collinformatics/EnzymeProfiling/README.md

 - inExcludedResidue: define excluded AAs
 - inExcludedPosition: define positions to exclude the AAs
 - inMinimumSubstrateCount: exclude substrates with less than this value

+# Figures: Word Cloud

+The word distributions and colors will be randomized with each figure.

+To remake the figure with a new arrangemnt, press the "F12" key (when the figure is selected) to rerun the script